-Data is one of the most valuable commodities in the world.
-This means the most valuable companies are the ones collecting and harnessing the most data, such as Facebook, Amazon, and Alphabet.
-These trillion-dollar global tech behemoths are able to store and analyze their own data in-house, without needing to collaborate with any other partners.
+Data is one of the most valuable resources in the world.
+The companies collecting and harnessing the most data, such as Facebook, Amazon, and Alphabet, are definitely taking full advantage of this resource.
+These trillion-dollar global tech behemoths are able to store and analyze their own data in-house, without needing to collaborate with partners.

-This isn’t always possible for most other firms in the world, which rely on collaboration to open up exciting new business opportunities.
-Collaborating on data also allows organizations to analyze and monetize their data to improve their products.
-But this comes with its own challenges; increased sharing and using data across boundaries also makes it vulnerable.
-The task of safe data collection becomes even more difficult when you take into account the sheer number of Internet of Things (IoT) devices expected to be in the world by 2025 (75 billion, and counting!).
+Most other organizations have to rely on collaboration to open up exciting new business opportunities.
+We’ve written before about the benefits of secure data collaboration, including increased profitability and innovation.
+We’ve also discussed the challenges and security vulnerabilities around data sharing.
+The task of safe data collection becomes even more difficult when you take into account the projected number of Internet of Things (IoT) devices expected to be installed by 2025.